 The Craving Change program per se has not been validated with this unique population, and neither author is a youth specialist.

 However, several clinicians in Canada have used some of the core concepts in Craving Change, including introducing the concept of eating triggers and selected cognitive-behavioural techniques with this age group.
 Of course, children and youth are actively developing an important relationship with food.
 There are many Craving Change guided discussions, activities and techniques that could be used with children and teens.
 Please email us if you would like more information.

 Research / Outcomes FAQs

-Two sites using Craving Change™ recently shared their outcome data with us.
+Three sites using Craving Change® recently shared their outcome data with us.
 An urban Primary Care Team in Alberta (N= 197), and a Family Health Team in Ontario (N = 52, data collected at both an urban and rural site).
 We are very grateful for their generosity and applaud their hard work – the challenges of collecting data in clinical settings are well-documented.
-An outcome summary is available for download here Roots of Craving Change and Outcomes 2017.
+You can see a summary of their results by downloading Roots and Outcomes

 As in the 2010 Eating Behaviors von Ranson et al published study, statistically significant improvements in eating self-efficacy were demonstrated from both sets of results.
 To quote one site’s summary, “after attending the Craving Change program, most participants are better able to control eating in both Socially Acceptable and Negative Affect scenarios, and these benefits are sustained over time.”
 (6 months follow up).
 Engagement/retention rates are also notable, with one site quoting 70% attendance at least 3 of 4 classes, and the second site (which offered the program over 3 classes) reporting 73% complete attendance.